Howard Hanson: University of Rochester - Eastman School of Music

+Eastman-Rochester Orchestra

 Later in 1939, he founded the Eastman-Rochester Orchestra, which consisted of first chair players from the Rochester Philharmonic Orchestra, faculty members from the Eastman School of Music and selected students from the Eastman School.
 For thirty years from 1939 to 1969 Hanson made over one hundred recordings for RCA Victor, Mercury Records and Columbia Records with the Eastman-Rochester Orchestra, not only of his own works, but also those of other American composers such as: Charles Ives, Wayne Barlow, John Alden Carpenter, Charles Tomlinson Griffes, Alan Hovhaness, Homer Keller, John Knowles Paine, Burrill Phillips, Walter Piston, Bernard Rogers, Roger Sessions, Leo Sowerby and William Grant Still.
 Hanson estimated that more than 2000 works by over 500 American composers were premiered during his tenure at the Eastman School.

 To celebrate the 50th anniversary of the Boston Symphony Orchestra, Serge Koussevitzky commissioned Hanson's Symphony No. 2, the "Romantic", and premiered it on November 28, 1930.
 This work was to become Hanson's best known.
 One of its themes is performed at the conclusion of all concerts at the Interlochen Center for the Arts.
 Now known as the "Interlochen Theme", it is conducted by a student concertmaster after the featured conductor has left the stage.
 Traditionally, no applause follows its performance.
 It is also widely known for its use in the final scene and end credits of the 1979 Ridley Scott film Alien.

 In some ways Hanson's opera Merry Mount (1934) may be considered the first fully American opera.
 It was written by an American composer and an American librettist on an American story, and was premiered with a mostly American cast at the Metropolitan Opera in New York in 1934.
 The Opera received fifty curtain calls at its Met premiere, a record that still stands.
 In 1935, he wrote "Three Songs from Drum Taps", based on the poem by Walt Whitman.

 Frederick Fennell, conductor of the Eastman Wind Ensemble, described Hanson's first band composition, the 1954 Chorale and Alleluia as "the most awaited piece of music to be written for the wind band in my twenty years as a conductor in this field".
 Chorale and Alleluia is still a required competition piece for high school bands in the New York State School Music Association's repertoire list.

 In 1955, he conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.